VIVIsectVI: Samples

-Like most Skinny Puppy releases, VIVIsectVI employs a large amount of samples, many of which come from horror films.
+Like most Skinny Puppy releases, VIVIsectVI employs a large number of samples, many of which come from horror films.
 "Testure" features several audio clips from Martin Rosen's 1982 film The Plague Dogs.
 "Fritter (Stella's Home)" hinges on dialogue from The Tenant (1976) by Roman Polanski, and the song's name makes reference to a character from the film, Stella, played by French actress Isabelle Adjani.
 The track concludes with a clip of Jack Nicholson's voice from The Shining (1980) by Stanley Kubrick.
 "Who's Laughing Now" both contains and is titled after dialogue from Sam Raimi's 1987 movie Evil Dead II.
 "The Second Opinion" includes the line "that machine has got to be destroyed" from Stuart Gordon's 1986 adaptation of H. P. Lovecraft's From Beyond, and also features the "man of the shroud" sample first used in the closing track "Epilogue" from Skinny Puppy's 1987 album, Cleanse Fold and Manipulate.
 Politically notable, "State Aid" contains many samples from speeches by American president Ronald Reagan talking about AIDS.